hexojs/hexo-renderer-jade/README.md

 Support of [Pug] templates.
 Made after renaming well-known template engine **Jade** for new files with `*.pug` extension.

-Backward capapilities is supported, and `*.jade` files is rendered via old jade engine.
+Backward capapilities is supported, and `*.jade` files is rendered via the old jade engine.
-`*.pug` files will be compiled throught the lastes pug renderer.
+`*.pug` files will be compiled throught the lastest pug renderer.

 ## Install